digimakergo/doc/index.md

 We are evolving so check our [roadmap](/roadmap) or [community](#) to know our next step.

 ### Installation
 The simpliest way to install is to get sample code and run: [https://github.com/digimakergo/dmdemo](https://github.com/digimakergo/dmdemo) .
-The sample project exaplained code structure and basic apis.
+The sample project readme has explained code structure and basic apis.

 ### Tutorials & articles